kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 Kora's architecture consistently moves in that direction.

-## Kora Was Optimized for Developer Experience, Not for LLMs
+## Kora Was Optimized for Developer Experience, Not for LLMs { #developer-experience }

 Kora's central design choices make more sense when viewed as an attempt to improve ordinary engineering ergonomics.
 The framework favors direct Java and Kotlin, compile-time dependency injection, generated implementations, a relatively small number of orthogonal abstractions, explicit modules, familiar technology boundaries, and a production stack that tries to make the efficient path the normal path.